Accountability

 • Equity, Advantage and class privilege – our relationship and feelings about this

-• The work of First Nations and indigenous artists and land acknowledgement (particularly in light of the Mayflower anniversary)
+• The work of First Nations and Indigenous artists and land acknowledgement (particularly in light of the Mayflower anniversary)

 • Ongoing internal conversations about our own working culture and a desire to develop structures that work better for us as a team